Tips to Write Effective Queries and Explain Plan

 ALTER SYSTEM FLUSH

-BUFFER_CACHE; #This command flushed the buffer cache in the SGA
+BUFFER_CACHE; #This command flushed the buffer cache in the

 ALTER SYSTEM FLUSH

-SHARED_POOL; #This command flushed
+SHARED_POOL; #This command

-the shared pool
+flushed the shared pool

-However, note that these clauses are intended for use only on a test
+However, note that these clauses are intended for use only on a

-database.
+test database.
 It is not advisable to use them on a production

-database, because subsequent queries will have no hits, only misses.
+database, because subsequent queries will have no hits, only

-Declare with
+Declare with Care!!

 The following table and then the sections after that offer some